 Emily Bell: What drew you to restaurants and, in particular, to mixology?

-EB: How long does it take to create a new cocktail?
+EB: What goes into creating a new cocktail?
+How long does it take to create a new cocktail?

 EB: What is your favorite cocktail to drink?

 BF: I always tell people the Jack Rose.
 I don’t actually drink them all the time, but a well mixed Jack Rose is a thing of beauty.
 It is so utterly simple; it’s a sour with applejack, lime juice, and grenadine.
 But the flavor that those three ingredients come together to create is amazing.
 I don’t know how somebody did that!
 It’s one of my favorite flavors.

 EB: What is your favorite cocktail to make?

 BF: My favorite drink to make?
 That’s a tough one.
 I’ve been really enjoying the summertime and making the Queen’s Park Swizzle because it’s a swizzle and swizzles are always fun.
 It’s fun to make and they’re beautiful.